 The COVID-19 pandemic has resulted in several changes to the PCAT test process.
 Here is what you need to know.

-Pearson has decided to reopen selected test centers for the PCAT test.
+Currently, most Pearson Professional Centers (PPCs) under Pearson VUE are available for exam delivery.
+Some independent third-party test centers (PVTC and PVTC Selects) around the world may be operating at limited or changed capacity.
 Reopened test centers will follow strict health measures to ensure your safety and require test takers to wear face masks for the duration of the exam.
+You must show proof of vaccination to enter your testing location, where required.
+There are several exceptions based on geographic-specific requirements.
 To find out whether a test center near you is open, visit the Pearson test website.

 If your appointment for the PCAT test is affected, Pearson will send you an email and notify you.
 You will receive a full refund if you registered through Pearson VUE (e.g., the branch of Pearson that administers computer-based exams).
 You can also choose to reschedule for a new date that will be available for testing.
 To find out if your exam appointment is available or to reschedule, log in to your Pearson VUE account.